DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Conclusion

 \section{Conclusion}

 We surfaced an issue in popular few-shot learning benchmarks: tasks are not diverse enough to truly test model adaptation ability.
 Instead, tasks with distinct natures can serve as more informative benchmarks.
 We proposed a self-supervised meta-learning approach that harnesses the expressiveness of disentangled representations to construct self-supervised tasks.
 Our approach enables models to acquire broad knowledge on underlying factors in a dataset, and quickly adapt to unseen tasks.
-Experimental results validate that our approach empowers the model in fast adaptation under high task diversity benchmarks.
+Experimental results validate that our approach empowers the model to adapt quickly when faced with highly diverse meta-testing tasks.